wp-plugins/lexs-visits-logger/readme.txt

 == Frequently Asked Questions ==

-None known for the moment.
+Nothing for the moment.

 == Screenshots ==

-1. Lex-Visits-Logger--Admin-Panel.jpg
+1. The plugin settings in the administration panel.

 == Changelog ==